Celtics' Tristan Thompson: Out Wednesday

-Thompson (COVID-19 protocols) will not play Wednesday against the Cavaliers, Jay King of The Athletic reports.
+Thompson (COVID-19 protocols) is out Wednesday against the Thunder, John Karalis of Boston Sports Journal reports.

-The big man will miss a second straight game due to protocols.
-That should continue to open up more time for Robert Williams and Daniel Theis.
+The center has missed five straight games due to protocols and will remain out Wednesday.
+After Wednesday, the Celtics have two more games on the road trip, and it's certainly possible that Thompson won't play again until the team returns to Boston for Monday's game against the Pelicans.

 More News